ServiceNow/azimuth/docs/docs/user-guide/exploration-space/index.md

 ![Screenshot](../../_static/images/control-panel/utterances-search.png){: style="width:200px"}

 * **Search a particular string** to filter utterances.
-The string will be searched in the utterance text, as well as in the indices and the persistent ids.
+It can be a substring from the utterance or its exact index or persistent id.
 * Filter predictions based on their **confidence value**.
 You can specify a minimum and a maximum value.
 * Filter predictions according to their prediction [**outcomes**](../../key-concepts/outcomes.md).